Piqora/blog/_posts/2015-05-06-User-Generated-Content-Marketing-How-To-Get-Permission-To-Use-Photos-On-Instagram.markdown

 ![]({{ site.url }}/img/image-4.png)

 Your brand message also contains a link to your Terms of Service.
-If that Instagram member responds with a “yesBRAND” hashtag, then Piqora’s UGC permission system will moves the image to the UGC-approved area of your photo library.
+If that Instagram member responds with a “yesBRAND” hashtag, then Piqora’s UGC permission system will move the image to the UGC-approved area of your photo library.

-Hopefully this post has made the concept of UGC photos and permissions more clear.
+Hopefully this post has made the concept of UGC photos and permissions clearer.
 If you still have any questions, please reach out – [we’re always happy to chat](http://www.piqora.com/get-a-demo/) in more detail about how to find, acquire, and publish UGC.